Building Milk Crate Chicken Nesting Boxes

 Step #3.
 Make it Easy to Clean

-For our setup, we built a hinged lid that props open for easy cleaning.
-This lid is also set at an angle to discourage the chickens from roosting on top of the nesting boxes at night.
 Chickens are very messy sleepers and poo throughout the night.
-For this reason, you will want to keep your nesting boxes difficult to roost on at night and an angled top will do just that.
-Your chickens will not roost inside of the nesting boxes at night.
+For this reason, you will want to keep your nesting boxes difficult to roost on at night, and an angled top works great.
+Your chickens will not roost inside the nesting boxes at night.
 They prefer to be up and out where they feel safe.

 How to build nesting boxes for your chickens using materials you have around your farm for next to nothing!